Seltus1/DevOps-Foundations-Course/Project/SUBMISSION_README.md

 <!-- Include explanation here -->
 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->

+-- It def was not as easy as i thought it would be.
+For me to learn the commanbds, i had to understand why and how things happened.
+Pretty neat afterwaeds
 ### Future Improvements

 - How could you improve your Dockerfiles, `docker-compose.yml`, or CI/CD pipeline?